Find the perfect treat! Take quiz

 • ⅔ cup milk

-3. Add Wet Ingredients: Beat the eggs into the milk, then pour this mixture into your dry ingredients.
-Stir until a dough forms.
-If the mixture is too dry, add a bit more milk; if too wet, a sprinkle more flour.
+3. Add the wet ingredients.
+Beat the eggs into the milk, pour into the dry mix, and stir until a dough forms.
+Too dry?
+Add a splash more milk.
+Too sticky?
+Add a little more flour.

-4. Roll and Cut: On a floured surface, roll the dough to about 1/2 inch thick.
-Use a cookie cutter to cut into desired shapes.
+4. Roll and cut.
+On a floured surface, roll the dough to about ½ inch thick and cut into shapes with a cookie cutter.

-5. Bake to Perfection: Place the treats on a lined baking sheet and bake for about 15-20 minutes or until the edges are golden brown.
+5. Bake.
+Place the treats on a lined baking sheet and bake 15–20 minutes, until the edges are golden brown.

 Leave a comment